What is matched betting?

 I have made £266.52 in my first month of matched betting.
 I didn’t count exactly how much time I spent on it, but I’d estimate it was about an hour every other day.

-Many regular matched betters claim to make between £1000 and £2000 a month.
-I think you would have to treat it like a full time job to see these results.
+Some regular matched betters on the Outplayed forums claim to make between £1000 and £2000 a month.
+Personally I think you would have to put in some serious hours to see these results.
 The amount you can earn definitely correlates with how much time you put in.

 - 2+ hours per day: £1000+ per month